LoopKit/loopdocs/docs/faqs/apple-health-faqs.md

 ### Glucose and *Apple* HealthKit

-For Dexcom users with the Dexcom app on the *Loop* phone, the Dexcom app writes the value to Health with a 3-hour delay.
+For *Dexcom* users with the *Dexcom* app on the *Loop* phone, the *Dexcom* app writes the value to Health with a 3-hour delay.

-*Loop* reads the Dexcom information at the same time the Dexcom app gets the reading from the transmitter.
+*Loop* reads the *Dexcom* information at the same time the *Dexcom* app gets the reading from the transmitter.
 It uses the glucose value to update predictions and stores it in Health.

-If you look at your Health glucose readings, you'll notice the *Loop* icon for the last 3 hours and the Dexcom icon for times earlier than that.
+If you look at your Health glucose readings, you'll notice the *Loop* icon for the last 3 hours and the *Dexcom* icon for times earlier than that.

 All other CGM readings are reported with the *Loop* icon and there is no transition after 3 hours.

-You may also notice that the Dexcom numbers get smoothed out.
-For example, the Dexcom readings, when they first are read from the transmitter may bounce up and down a bit.
-The Dexcom app will retrospectively smooth the numbers, changing what is displayed in their app compared to the original reading.
-The last 3 hours of data from *Loop* does not show that smoothing - it reports the value sent by the transmitter.
-If you suspect a sensor is not behaving well, check the *Loop* glucose plots compared to the Dexcom plots to assist in your evaluation.
-It might be time to confirm glucose with a fingerstick meter as well.

 ### Carbohydrates and *Apple* HealthKit